Ever wonder how one small decision can change your entire life?

 It is life in the small moments..

-This is a story about the small moments, a story of life in the small moments, a life lesson and a reminder, for me, really.
+This is a story about the small moments, a story of life in the small moments, a life lesson, and a reminder, for me, really.
 All of those small moments make up the life that we have.
-As much as we make big plans, it is the yes and the no to the small things that actually forms our life.
+As much as we make big plans, it is the yes and the no to the small things that actually form our life.

 Then one Christmas Eve 10 years ago I went back to my home church.
 When I say home church I mean it, it was my home as a child.
 I knew every nook and cranny in that building, around every corner there was a memory for me.
 I was there at least 3 times a week besides Sunday, it was my home.
 Anyway, we had moved back to my hometown and I decided that I would go to the Christmas Eve service there.
 OMGooodness, it was the WORST service I had ever been to, solemn, droll and dictatorial.
 I vowed the moment we walked out the door that I would NEVER dawn the doorstep of that building ever again.
 I was done with religion, I wasn’t a Christian anyway, I believed in love and doing for my neighbour and the church and me were just not a good fit.